 Tattoos communicate stories.
 Their content ranges from deeply personal and traditional--to regrettable and frivolous.
 In the early 1900s, "Professor" Waters apprenticed as a tattoo artist in carnivals and New York's Bowery District.
 He ran a successful supply shop in Detroit (1918-1939), patenting the standard "two-coil" tattoo machine in 1929.
 Designs from his flash sheets continue to inspire tattooists today.

-This is the Ford Motor Company record of the very first Model T which was assembled on September 27, 1908 at the Piquette plant in Detroit.
+This is the Ford Motor Company record of the very first Model T, which was assembled on September 27, 1908, at the Piquette plant in Detroit.
 The production card lists it as Model 2090, car #1.
-It had 4 cylinders, 2 levers (the second for reverse) and 2 foot pedals.
-1,000 of these early T's were produced.
+It had 4 cylinders, 2 levers (the second for reverse), and 2 foot pedals.
+About 1,000 of these early Ts were produced.

 The Ford Tri-Motor was the most popular airliner of the late 1920s and early 1930s.
 Its rugged dependability led Richard Byrd to choose a Tri-Motor for his attempt to be the first person to fly over the South Pole.
 On November 28-29, 1929, Byrd and a crew of three achieved that goal in this plane.

 On November 12, 1965, Goldenrod streaked across Utah's Bonneville Salt Flats at 409.277 miles per hour, setting a new land speed record for wheel-driven cars.
 Builders Bob and Bill Summers powered Goldenrod with four massive Chrysler V-8 engines.
 Although other car builders copied its sleek design, Goldenrod held the record until 1991.